 - Personal insurance such as medical, dental, vision, auto, life, and other insurance

 - Groceries and food expenses

 - Other personal expenses

-The above expenses are not taken into account by lenders when the mortgage underwriter is calculating debt to income ratios in determining how much borrowers qualify for.
-You do not want to be house rich and living paycheck to paycheck.
+The above expenses are not considered by lenders when the mortgage underwriter calculates debt-to-income ratios in determining how much borrowers qualify.
+You do not want to be house-rich and live paycheck to paycheck.

 Monthly Housing Payment Versus Mortgage Loan Balance

 Homebuyers need to determine how much their monthly housing payment will be.
 Remember that as a homeowner, you will have added expenses such as property taxes, homeowners insurance, mortgage insurance, flood insurance if applicable, maintenance, repairs, water/sewer, scavenger, utilities, and other expenses that renters do not have.

 No more than 30 percent of your household income should be spent on housing.
 Go over your personal budget when preparing for a home loan.
 Buying too much house is one of the most common mistakes homebuyers make.
 You do not want buyer’s remorse where you live paycheck to paycheck to meet your monthly mortgage payments.